Adobo too salty? Don't panic. It's a common problem, especially with saltier soy sauce brands or when the sauce reduces too much.

 Add Water

 Have you tried adobo sa gata?
-You can also add a little coconut milk to help with the saltiness, but water is still the safest fix.
+You can also add a little coconut milk to reduce the saltiness, but water is still the safest fix.

 It's okay if the sauce ends up a little more saucy.
-If you don't mind extra sauce, you can always use the leftovers for adobo fried rice later.
+If you don't mind extra sauce, you can always use the leftovers for adobo fried rice.

 Add Potatoes (or Chayote)

-In many Filipino homes, adding potatoes is a common way to fix salty adobo - not just for adobo, but for other dishes too.
-As they cook, they absorb some of the sauce, which helps tone down the saltiness.
+In many Filipino homes, adding potatoes is a common way to fix salty adobo.
+And it's not just for adobo, but for other dishes too.

 Add a Little More Sweetness